TeddyBearSays/logifuture-wallet/README.md

 Service doesn't have Auth and permissions validation logic to simplify the logic

+The service doesn't have Logging logic to simplify the logic

 Service doesn't have Exception handling/Exception conversion Middleware (to provide user-friendly error codes instead of 500 errors)

 To not add User controller with Crud operations nonexisting User created during Wallet creation

-In the implementation requests processing from all endpoints goes to IWalletService/IWalletRepository to not spend a lot of time on Repo implementations but in the final solution Services and Repositories should be created per Domain object So Transactions should be managed by TransactionsRepository In the case of user model extension - user management should be performed within the UserRepository
+In the implementation requests processing from all endpoints goes to IWalletService to not spend a lot of time on Service implementations but in the final solution Services and Repositories should be created per Domain object As example: Transactions should be managed by TransactionsRepository In the case of user model extension - user management should be performed within the UserRepository

 ## Rest endpoints